2011–12 Utah Utes men's basketball team

-The 2011–12 Utah Utes men's basketball team represents the University of Utah.
-They play their home games at the Jon M. Huntsman Center in Salt Lake City, Utah, and are a member of the Pac-12 Conference.
-They are led by their first-year head coach Larry Krystkowiak.
+The 2011–12 Utah Utes men's basketball team represented the University of Utah.
+They played their home games at the Jon M. Huntsman Center in Salt Lake City, Utah, and were a member of the Pac-12 Conference.
+They were led by their first-year head coach Larry Krystkowiak.
 They finished with a record of 6-25 overall, 3-15 in Pac-12 play and lost in the first round of the 2012 Pac-12 Conference men's basketball tournament by Colorado.